aartisharma/CoreML/README.md

 # Iris (plant) A simple demo using Core ML in Swift for predcications. which suggest plant name based on
-inputs of follwoing paraetrs . sepal length sepal width petal length
+inputs of following paraetrs . sepal length sepal width petal length